Remedial Wall Ties

 - reinstate cavity walls where the existing wire ties have corroded.

 - increase the number of ties in a wall where insifficient ties have been installed, or where embedment is insufficient.

 Thor Helical Remedial have a complete range of replacement cavity wall ties available to the wall tie installer.
-We supply Helical Wall Ties including the CD Tie (see video below) which is CE marked and installed neatly and quickly giving an almost invisible repair to your masonry.
+We distribute Thor Helical Wall Ties including the Airtwist CD Tie (see video below) which is CE marked and installed neatly and quickly giving an almost invisible repair to your masonry.

 Thor Helical Remedial also have a complete range of neoprene wall ties in various lenths to suit wall tie installers and project requirements.
 Our complete range of cavity wall ties and repair details can be seen by following the links on the left.